Questfall/docs/mining/Quests.md

 Users can sort the quest feed to display all, followed, marked, hidden, or completed quests.

-### Followed

-The authors can be followed as creators in popular social media platforms.
+* **Followed** - The authors can be followed as creators in popular social media platforms.
 Users can choose to sort the feed to show quests only from those authors they are following.

-### Marked

-### Hidden
+* **Marked** - The users can mark those quests they see as interesting or important and create and display a feed based on them.

-Undesirable quests can be hidden from the global feed by the user.
+* **Hidden** - Undesirable quests can be hidden from the global feed by the user.
 Feed can be sorted to display all the hidden quests.

-### Completed

-The completed quests are automatically removed from the global feed and moved to the completed section.
+* **Completed** - The completed quests are automatically removed from the global feed and moved to the completed section.

 ***